Fighting for You and Your Family

 Once you have created a life here in the United States, the prospect of being deported is almost unimaginable.
 Unfortunately, for many the unimaginable becomes all too real.
 When it does, you had better find yourself an experienced immigration law attorney to fight for you.

-At Surin & Griffin, P.C., our Philadelphia citizenship attorneys understand the dire consequences a deportation presents for you and your family and we do everything in our power to get you relief from removal.
+At the Philadelphia immigration law firm of Surin & Griffin, P.C., our Philadelphia citizenship attorneys understand the dire consequences a deportation presents for you and your family and we do everything in our power to get you relief from removal.
 The process for deportation is extremely unpredictable.
 It can occur very quickly with little warning or time for preparation, or it can move very slowly.

 If you are in violation of immigration laws, the U.S. Immigration and Naturalization Service can have you deported.
 Some of the most common grounds for deportation include visas that were obtained illegally or have expired, illegal entry into the country, commission of a crime by a green card holder, illegally obtained green cards and denial of citizenship during the course of being naturalized.